-Being as prepared as possible for your application, interview and beyond is important in making sure you put your best self forward for the role.
+Being as prepared as possible for your interview is an important step in making sure you put your best self forward for the role.
 Here, you’ll find the answers to frequently asked questions plus hints and tips about what it takes to be successful at BD.

-We hope we have covered the most popular questions, please select your topic.
+We hope we have covered the most popular questions, so please select your topic.

 Your interview shouldn’t be daunting, it should be a way for you to get to know us and vice versa.
 To make sure things go as smoothly as possible, it’s best to be prepared.
-That means having any questions you might want to ask in the back of your mind – or written in a notebook – being familiar with the role, and knowing how our values could impact your journey with us.
+That means having any questions you might want to ask prepared, being familiar with the role, and knowing how our values could impact your journey with us.

 When you walk into your interview, we want to get to know you.
-This isn’t just about your skills, but your personality, your passions and your ambitions for the future.
-But remember, it still needs to be relevant.
+This isn’t just about your skills – it’s about your personality, your passions, and your ambitions for the future.
 What does your style of working say about you?
 How can your passions add value to the job?
 What challenges have you faced in your career?
 What are your strengths and weaknesses?
 Show us the real you and ask questions to get to know the real BD.

 During the interview, we want to know about the impact that you have had in your previous roles.
-This means coming prepared with detailed, specific examples including numbers and a quick summary of the context to illustrate how well you performed.
+This means coming prepared with detailed, specific examples and a quick summary of the context to illustrate how well you performed.
 In an interview scenario when you are under pressure, it is not always easy to improvise, so make sure to prepare conveying your story clearly and concisely.
-It will also have the added benefit of boosting your confidence ahead of interviews as you are remembering your achievements!
+It will also have the added benefit of boosting your confidence ahead of interviews.

-Having evidence to support your experience, such as facts and figures, can give us a better picture of the part you could play at BD.
+Having facts and figures to support your experience can give us a better picture of the part you could play at BD.
 It also gives you a chance to show that you can do the job and beyond.

 Preparation is so important that we’re mentioning it again.
-Once you’ve gathered everything for the interview, review it, know it.
-Your strengths, achievements and skills, review them again and make sure you can apply each to the position you’ve applied for.
-Preparation and research always goes down well with future employers.
+Once you’ve gathered everything for the interview, review it and make sure you know it.
+Go over your strengths, achievements, and skills, review them again, and make sure you can apply each one to the position you’ve applied for.
+Preparation and research always go down well with future employers.

-We want to get to know you, your skills and competencies.
-Our questions will be about your experience, who you are as a person and what you can bring to BD.
+We want to get to know you, your skills, and your competencies.
+Our questions will be about your experience, who you are as a person, and what you can bring to BD.
 Depending on the role, we may ask specific questions relating to projects you’ve worked on in the past and competencies you developed through your career.
-We suggest that you prepare for the questions you think we may ask, as well as preparing questions you want to ask us about the role too.
+We suggest that you prepare for the questions you think we may ask as well as questions you want to ask us about the role.

 We’re looking for the best fit for the right role.
 This means discussing and understanding your wants and needs compared to the needs of the role you’re applying for.
 It means identifying your potential to grow within BD.
-And, it means knowing your thoughts on the future and the part you’ll play in our company.
+It also means knowing your thoughts on the future and the part you’ll play in our company.

-Absolutely, we encourage it.
+Absolutely, we encourage it!
 Your interview is an opportunity for you to learn about the role and understand which areas you would like to explore further.
-Prepare questions ahead of your interview but also ensure you ask questions based on the discussion with your interviewer, so you really understand the role and BD.
+Prepare questions ahead of your interview, but also make sure you ask questions based on the discussion with your interviewer.

 The best place to start is here.
 Search our career site to find the role you're interested in, and then follow the instructions to complete an online application.